 Prior Felony DUI Convictions

-Once a driver has been convicted of a felony DUI, any subsequent DUI offenses—regardless of injury or death—are treated as felony offenses with increased penalties.
+Once a driver has been convicted of a felony DUI, any subsequent DUI offense, regardless of injury or death, is treated as a felony offense with increased penalties.
 For fourth and subsequent offenses within seven years, the felony charge remains Category B with imprisonment ranging from 2 to 15 years, reflecting the state's tough stance on repeat offenders.

 Penalties for a Felony DUI in Nevada